raultorres2603/legal-ia/README.md

 ## Endpoints

 All endpoints are protected by JWT.
-Admin-only endpoints for invoices:
+Admin-only endpoints for invoices and invoice items:

 ### Invoice Endpoints (Admin only)
 - `GET /invoices` — List all invoices